apache/sdap-nexus/helm/README.md

 ## The Collections Config

 In order to ingest data into SDAP, you must write a Collections Config.
 This is a YAML-formatted configuration which defines what granules to ingest into which collections (or "datasets"), and how.
+See the [Collections Manager docs](https://github.com/apache/incubator-sdap-ingester/tree/dev/collection_manager#the-collections-configuration-file) for information on the proper content and format of the Collections Config.

 There are two ways to manage the Collections Config:

 ### Option 1: Manually Create a ConfigMap
 Create a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) by hand, containing the collections config YAML under a key called `collections.yml`.
 Then set the Chart configuration option `ingestion.collections.configMap` to the name of the ConfigMap.